Check Out These Internships

 Click the red bars under each category listed below, to find detailed information about internships in those fields.
 We'll be adding more listings and categories in coming months.

-Learn more about internships and how they work by reading Things To Know About Internships at the bottom of this webpage.
+Students: Be sure to download our list of Steps After Accepting Your Internship.
+You can also learn more about internships and how they work by reading Things To Know About Internships at the bottom of this webpage.

-Check Handshake for More Listings
+Students: Check Handshake for More Listings

 Handshake logoDe Anza has partnered with Handshake as a job and internship platform for students and employers.